Device Not Charging (Traveler)

 If your cable does work with other devices but does not charge your Freewrite with any power source, please continue…

 Check the USB port on your device for any noticeable damage.
-If you notice any visible damage in or around your USB port, please write into firstname.lastname@example.org for further instruction.
-DO NOT attempt to clean or fix the inside of the USB port yourself-- tampering with your device automatically voids any warranty, and you will be charged for any additional damage done to your device.
+If you find visible damage in or around your USB port, please write into firstname.lastname@example.org for further instruction.
+DO NOT attempt to clean or fix the inside of the USB port yourself — tampering with your device automatically voids any warranty, and you will be charged for any additional damage done to your device.

 If there is no visible damage in or around your USB port, please continue…

 Step 4: Back up and Restart the Device

 Make sure your documents are properly synced to Postbox or have been exported and saved.

 With your Freewrite still plugged in, restart your device by holding down the power button for 15 seconds.